 Commodity prices remained significantly lower in the first half of 2016 and 2015 which directly contributed to weaker financial results.
 This mainly affected demand in the Company's Services and Seismic Data segments.
 Within the Services segment, demand for domestic services (geomatics and processing) were the most impacted.
 Partially offsetting this were the completion of some large international projects.
 Bids for international work have increased in 2017 and some new projects were recently awarded to the Company.
 Within the Seismic Data segment, demand for newly shot seismic data was most impacted over the previous two years.
 Prior to the completion of a new seismic survey in Q1 2017, no new surveys were completed since Q1 2015 (revenue is recognized on a percentage of completion basis).
-Partially offsetting this were some significant data license sales in Q4 2016.
+There were also some significant data license sales in Q4 2016, Q1 2017 and Q2 2017.